01taylop/blue-sky-tuition/contact.md

 # Become a Tutor

 Are you a fully qualified English teacher with a passion for your subject?
-If you are interested in joining our vibrant team, fill out your details below and we will be in contact
+If you are interested in joining our vibrant team, fill out your details below and we will be in contact.